-- starting proceeding: the civil proceeding starts when the complaint by the claimant is registered and filed by the court; - notice to the defendant and defence: within five days from the acceptance of the case, the defendant will be given notice of the claim and served with a copy of the statement of claim of the claimant; the defendant must file a statement of defence within 15 days from receipt of notice of the claim; and the court shall deliver a copy of the statement of defence to the claimant within five days from the date when it receives the same; - evidence submission: the period for evidence submission can either be decided by the parties, subject to court approval, or determined by the court (15 days minimum); - counterclaims (if any): the defendant can file a counterclaim before the end of the period for evidence submission; - hearing: the court shall notify the parties and other participants in the action three days prior to the hearing.
+- starting proceeding: the civil proceeding starts when the complaint by the claimant is registered and filed by the court (see question 5); - notice to the defendant and defence: within five days from the acceptance of the case, the defendant will be given notice of the claim served with a copy of the statement of claim of the claimant; the defendant must file a statement of defence within 15 days from receipt of notice of the claim; and the court shall deliver a copy of

+- evidence submission: the period for evidence submission can either be decided by the parties subject to the court approval, or determined by the court (15 days minimum); - counterclaims (if any): the defendant can file a counterclaim before the end of the period for evidence submission; - hearing: the court shall notify the parties and other participants in the action three days prior to the hearing.
 During the court hearing, the procedure is generally divided into the investigation of the facts and the presentation of arguments; and - issuing judgment: if a judgment is delivered immediately after the hearing, the written judgment shall be served to the parties within 10 days.
 If a judgment is delivered on a fixed date, the written judgment shall be served to the parties immediately after the delivery.

-If there is a need for an extension under special circumstances, an extension of six months may be granted, subject to the approval of the president of the court.
-If there is a need for a further extension, the approval of the Higher-Level Court is required.
+If there is a need for extension of time under special circumstances, an extension of time of six months may be granted subject to the approval of the president of the court.
+If there is a need for further extension of time, the approval of the higher-level court is required.

-However, the period for trial of foreign-related civil cases by courts shall not be subject to the abovementioned time limits and restrictions.
+However, the period for trial of foreign-related civil cases by courts shall not be subject to the above-mentioned time limits and restrictions.

-If a party refuses to perform an effective judgment, the other party can apply to the court for enforcement.
+Enforcement of judgment: if a party refuses to perform an effective judgment, the other party can apply for the court for enforcement.
 The time limit to apply for enforcement of a judgment is two years commencing from the last day of the time limit for execution of the judgment specified in the written judgment.
-The provisions of the applicable laws on suspension and termination of limitation of action shall also apply to suspension and termination of limitation period for application for enforcement.

-Case management
+7 Case management

-7 | Can the parties control the procedure and the timetable?
+Can the parties control the procedure and the timetable?

 The case management structure in the Chinese court system is established from top to bottom.
-Inquisitorial procedure is adopted in the Chinese judicial system in which the parties play a relatively minor role.
+As mentioned in the answer to question 2, inquisitorial procedure is adopted in the Chinese judicial system in which the parties play a relatively minor role.

-Evidence - documents
+8 Evidence - documents

-8 Is there a duty to preserve documents and other evidence pending trial?
+Is there a duty to preserve documents and other evidence pending trial?
 Must parties share relevant documents (including those unhelpful to their case)?

 There is no compulsory or statutory duty for both parties to preserve evidence pending trial, nor will they be required to share relevant documents.
 Strategically, in civil litigation, one would benefit immensely from preserving evidence in a comprehensive manner.
+This is largely dependent upon and is influenced through the allocation of the burden of proof, which often varies from case to case.